JoshuaW13/ConceptFitness/README.md

 ## How to Use the System

 ### Best Way to View the Application
 The application is technically a web application designed in a way to simulate a mobile one through sizing of the view.
 While the device can be viewed in the normal web browser view it can create weird formatting if the screen is large.
-Ideally, it is best to open the app in the dev tools and use a mobile device.
+Ideally, it is best to open the app in the dev tools and use a mobile device such as the Iphone 14.
 This can be done through inspect element and then changing the device to a phone model.
+Also please note sometimes the dev tools will not open the phone view properly, toggling between the phone view and responsive should fix this.
 ### High level Overview
 The application is meant to be a touch application as it is mobile although mouse can control some aspects anyways allowing it to be used for convenience while testing.